dfst/deepforge/docs/reference/cli.rst

     deepforge update --torch

-DeepForge can be uninstalled using `deepforge uninstall`
+DeepForge can be uninstalled using :code:`deepforge uninstall`

 Managing Extensions
 -------------------
-DeepForge extensions can be installed and removed using the `deepforge extensions` subcommand.
+DeepForge extensions can be installed and removed using the :code:`deepforge extensions` subcommand.
 Extensions can be added, removed and listed as shown below

 .. code-block:: bash